sckarlin/django-uniauth/README.md

 The five views you will likely care about the most are `login`, `logout`, `signup`, `password-reset`, and `settings`:

  - `/login/`: Displays a page allowing users to log in by entering a username/email and password, or via a supported backend, such as CAS.
 Also displays links for creating an account directly, and for resetting passwords.
  - `/logout/`: Logs out the user.
-The behavior and redirect location of the log out is determined by the app's settings.
+The behavior and redirect location of the log-out is determined by the app's settings.
  - `/signup/`: Prompts user for a primary email address, and a password, then sends a verification email to that address to activate the account.
  - `/password-reset/`: Prompts user for an email address, then sends an email to that address containing a link for resetting the password.
 If no users have the entered email address linked to their account, no email is sent.
 If multiple users have that address linked, an email is sent for each potential user.
  - `/settings/`: Allows users to perform account related actions, such as link more email addresses, choose the primary email address, link more Institution Accounts, or change their password.